cucapra/diospyros/demo/frontend/README.md

 ## Diospyros Demo

-Demo webpage for the Dahlia Programming language.
+Demo webpage for the Diospyros compiler.

 ### Prerequisites